Here's some answers to our most Frequently Asked Questions:

 When is new resident check-in and orientation?

-For the Fall 2021 semester, move-in will occur over the weekend of August 27th, 28th, & 29th.
+For the Fall 2021 semester, move-in for new students will occur on either Friday, August 27th, or Saturday, August 28th.
 More information regarding specific dates/times will be sent out to your Student NCC email mid-Summer.

 What size sheets do I need to buy for my bed?